shelfio/aws-lambda-libreoffice/readme.md

 ## Troubleshooting

-- Please allocate at least **1536 MB** of RAM for your Lambda function.
+- Please allocate at least **3008 MB** of RAM for your Lambda function.
-- It works only in Amazon Linux 2, so it won't work locally on Linux or macOS.
-However, you could run it in Docker using `lambci/lambda:nodejs12.x` image
 - If some file fails to be converted to PDF, try converting it to PDF on your computer first.
 This might be an issue with LibreOffice itself
+  - If you want to include some fonts/plugins to the libreoffice, contribute to the [libreoffice-lambda-base-image](https://github.com/shelfio/libreoffice-lambda-base-image) instead

 ## See Also